-&lt;sup>7 Source: CCCCO.
-FTES shown for Internet-based asynchronous modality sections only. https://datamart.cccco.edu/Students/FTES\Summary\DE.aspx
+7 Source: CCCCO.
+FTES shown for Internet-based asynchronous modality sections only. https://datamart.cccco.edu/Students/FTES_Summary_DE.aspx

-Canvas to better communicate with students and refer them to services.
+El Camino College also offers online Counseling and online tutoring.
+El Camino College has also instituted ECC Connect, an early alert system that interfaces with Canvas to better communicate with students and refer them to services.
 The library also provides services to online students through virtual reference, e-books, and full-text databases.

 In Spring 2019, the LMS migrated to a single sign-on system so that students and faculty could use their My ECC log in.
-This has made it easier for students, because they do not have to go through a separate process to log in or change their password.
+This has made it easier for students, removing the need to go through a separate process to log in or change their password.